RasaHQ/rasa-demo/README.md

 Just install it via `pip install pre-commit` and execute `pre-commit install` in the root folder.
 This will add a hook to the repository, which reformats files on every commit.

-If you want to set it up manually, install black via `pip install black`.
-To reformat files execute
+To reformat files manuallly execute
 ```
 make formatter
 ```